 Health management targets

-- *1Up to FY2020, this was determined from the health awareness survey data on how often business efficiency was impeded by ill-health, with responses of “3 or more days a week” or “1 or 2 days a week” deemed to indicate presenteeism.
+- *1Up to FY20, this was determined from the health awareness survey data on how often business efficiency was impeded by ill-health, with responses of or “1 or 2 days a month” or “almost never” deemed to indicate presenteeism.
 From 2021 onwards, the number was obtained from the University of Tokyo Single-Item Presenteeism Question (SPQ).

 - *2Absence or leave due to illness or injury